rahulk32/Amazon-clone/README.md

 ## Introduction
 This is a code repository for the clone of biggest E-commerce website Amazon.
 * In this project we have implemented E-commerce basic website functionalities.
-* We have added Homepage, Add to Basket, Remove from Basket.
+* We have added Homepage, Add to Basket, Remove from Basket functionalities using React Context API.
 * User Authentiaction, database is done using Firebase.